Author Archives: Roofing SEO Webmasters

 Advertising Platform Options

-While many platforms offer low but stable ROI, others offer increased but fluctuating ROI.
 Utilizing a combination of media can help expand your reach and boost your roofing marketing ROI.

 Print Advertising for Roofers

 These platforms work well for advertising roofing services, promotions, and even locations.
-However, they do not create an excellent opportunity for prompting immediate action.
-Often, print advertising is costly and challenging to measure accurately.
+However, they do not create an excellent opportunity to prompt immediate action.

 Consider which of these print platforms is best for your roofing company:

 • Newspaper: While newspaper advertising has been a go-to marketing hub for years, online news media presentations have seriously dented readership.
-Use this platform for older age groups that are less likely to refer to digital media for news.
+Use this platform for older age groups less likely to refer to digital media for news.

 • Direct Mail: These advertising options are tried and true methods of building brand and promotional awareness.
 Use roofing mailers for promotional offers and service updates for your roofing company.